Fabiandebug/Fabiandebug/README.md

     I am Full Stack Software Developer working with Python.
 I spend time learning more about software development and coding side projects
     🔭 I’m currently working on a water billing api,intergrated with diffrent payment methods like bank and M-pesa, working with Python Django.
-    🌱 I’m also learning full-stack webdev with Node.js,TS,express and Angular.js 👯 I’m looking to collaborate on any API development and intergration projects and learning new tech stack
+    🌱 I’m also learning full-stack webdev with Node.js,TS,express and Angular 👯 I’m looking to collaborate on any API development and intergration projects and learning new tech stack
  ### Reach me